VirbeHQ/virbe-being-core-light/README.md

    1. You might want to start by coping `.env.sample` to `.env`
 3. Launch your Virbe Being Core with `./up.sh` script
 4. Continue integration in Unity Engine accordingly to documentation found in our documentation on [Unity SDK](https://docs.virbe.ai/deploy-being/unity)
+## Community support

+For general help using this project, please refer to [the official Virbe documentation](https://docs.virbe.ai/).
+For additional help, you can use one of these channels to ask a question:

+- [Discord](https://discord.gg/M42WtfqM2n) (For live discussion with the Community and Virbe team)
+- Contact our team on through [our website](https://virbe.ai#contact)

 ## License
 Licensed under the Apache License, Version 2.0.